 Moving to Fiji

-Expats moving to Fiji will find a Pacific Island nation rich in culture and diversity with pristine beaches and wonderful places to explore.
+Expats moving to Fiji will find a Pacific paradise rich in culture and diversity with pristine beaches and wonderful places to explore.
 Though the country claims a difficult political situation, living in Fiji can be both exciting and rewarding.

 Fiji is located in the South Pacific Ocean and is comprised of over 330 islands.
 The largest island in the group is Viti Levu, and it hosts both the east coast-based capital of Suva and the west coast-based Nadi (pronounced “Nandi”), Fiji’s second largest city.
-Still though, according to the last official census (2007), expats and foreign residents only make up about 5 percent of the nation’s total population (est. 827,900).
+Still though, according to the last official census, expats and foreign residents only make up about 5 percent of the country’s total population (est. 827,900).

 While democracy has been on hold in Fiji since the 2006 military coup, there are still very good expat jobs to be found, and the upcoming democratic elections in 2014 may result in a resurgence of employment opportunities.
 Typical areas of expat employment include management, education, tourism and the large NGO sector.

-Expats should realise that it can be difficult to obtain a work permit, and potential expats should therefore ensure that they will have this important documentation before relocating to Fiji.
+Expats moving to Fiji should realise that it can be difficult to obtain a work permit, and potential expats should therefore ensure that they will have this important documentation before relocating to Fiji.

 Most expat jobs are based in either Suva or Nadi, and if not there, then in one of the many surrounding island resorts.